-The MAV's Constitution was adopted by special resolution at the AGM, on the 21st May 2019.
+The MAV's Constitution was adopted by Special Resolution at an SGM, on the 4th August 2020.

 Child Safety and Protection